 We recognise that modern, digital newsrooms, are fast-paced and the speed to publication in a digital environment is also highly competitive.
-We also recognise that media organisations need to design record keeping processes that can feasibly work within this environment.?
+We also recognise that media organisations need to design record keeping processes that can feasibly work within this environment.
 Simple checklists and templates, in both digital and paper formats, can also assist fast decision-making.

-Using risk as a guiding factor can help you to exercise your judgement proportionate records.
-In cases, where there is less risk it may be appropriate to keep a brief record of key points, or details of who made the decision and when.
+Using risk as a guiding factor can help you to exercise your judgement to keep proportionate records of your decisions.
+In cases where there is less risk, it may be appropriate to keep a brief record of key points, or details of who made the decision and when.
 Where there is a greater risk, it is more likely to be appropriate for you to keep a record of your decision to rely on the special purposes exemption and the factors that support it.
 For example, there are greater risks when processing special category or criminal offence data.